 Obtaining an F-1 Student Visa and Entering the United States

 Your Form I-20 is necessary to obtain an F-1 Student Visa.
-This visa permits you to enter the United States for the purpose of studying at Lasell College.
+This visa permits you to enter the United States for the purpose of studying at Lasell University.
 If you enter the U.S. on a tourist visa, you will be required to leave the U.S. in order to enter on a proper student visa.
 You must be enrolled as a full-time student to obtain an F-1 student visa.

 You are encouraged to apply early to get a U.S. Visa because at certain times in the year it is hard to get a visa appointment and processing times may be long.
 Do not buy plane tickets before you receive a visa!
 You may only enter the U.S. 30 days before the Program Start Date and should arrive before the first day of classes.

 1. Immigration Form I-20; by signing it you acknowledge that you have read page three and agree to comply with the terms and conditions of your admission.

 2. Online Nonimmigrant Visa Electronic Application, Form DS-160.

 3. A Passport which is valid at least six months beyond the intended period of stay in the United States.